containers/ai-lab-recipes/rag-langchain/README.md

 * `podman pull chromadb/chroma`
 * `podman run -it -p 8000:8000 chroma`

 ### Deploy Model Service

-Deploy the LLM server and volume mount the model of choice.
-* `podman run -it -p 8001:8001 -v Local/path/to/locallm/models:/locallm/models:Z -e MODEL_PATH=models/llama-2-7b-chat.Q5_K_S.gguf -e HOST=0.0.0.0 -e PORT=8001 playground`
+To start the model service, refer to [the playground model-service document](../playground/README.md)

 ### Build and Deploy RAG app
 Deploy a small application that can populate the data base from the vectorDB and generate a response with the LLM.